warmans/pipeline/README.md

 pipeline
 ========

-Create a task pipline for seperating complex operations into smaller testable units
+Create a task pipline for seperating complex operations into smaller testable units.

 Sample useage: